7gxycn08/PyAutoActions/README.md

 ## Latest Changes

-- PyAutoActions now will run without requiring admin privileges.
-- Replaced task schedular with startup folder ".lnk" for starting at boot.
+- Replaced gui library PyQt6 with PySide6.
-- Game launcher will detect if a game requires admin privileges and trigger uac automatically.
-- Bug fixes.
+- Fixed all code warnings and typos.
+- Code is more readable now.

 ## Contributing